-This first generation cephalosporin antibiotic (Trade names include Ancef and Kefzol) can be given via an intramuscular injection or IV infusion.
+This first generation cephalosporin antibiotic (Trade names include Ancef and Kefzol) is given via an intramuscular injection or IV infusion.
 It is commonly used for gram positive bacterial infections of the skin, but can also be used for more severe infections involving bone, lungs, GI and urinary tract.
 It is frequently used as pre-operative prophylaxis.

 This popular first generation cephalosporin antibiotic (Trade name Keflex) is given orally.
 It has the same antimicrobial coverage as cefazolin.
 It is one of the most popular antibiotics in the United States.
 It is commonly used to treat gram positive infections in the middle ear, bone, lungs and skin.
 It is also used for endocarditis prophylaxis.

 Proteus mirabilis is a gram negative bacillus and facultative anaerobic with swarming motility, urease presence and an inability to metabolize lactose on MacConkey agar.
 It is commonly found in nosocomial infections.
 It can alkalinize urine and lead to struvite crystal formation in the urine with the creation of kidney stones.
 Additionally, it can cause other infections of the skin and lungs.

 Escherichia coli, commonly abbreviated E. coli, is a gram negative bacillus often found in the normal flora of the intestines.
 Most E. coli strains are harmless, but pathogenic strains can cause diseases like food poisoning, neonatal pneumonia, neonatal meningitis, septic shock, and UTIs.

 Klebsiella is a gram negative, oxidase negative bacillus with a prominent polysaccharide capsule.
 Infections include a wide range of diseases including pneumonia and nosocomial urinary tract infections.